Fonemine/documentation/cpq_admin.md

 ### 7.4 Example Rule Expressions

+#### 7.4.1 Example Rule Trigger Expressions

-Here are some example rule expressions.
+Here are some example expressions used in rule triggers.

 * Trigger if product with product code 'apple' is in quote:<br/>
   `HAS_PROD('apple')`